English Literature Subject Knowledge Enhancement Network

 Modernism – Post-modernism: ‘There is man in his entirety, blaming his shoe when his foot is guilty.’

-To secure a place on this programme, email firstname.lastname@example.org
+To find out more about this programme, email firstname.lastname@example.org